Text by CLOT Magazine

 If a crisis results in trauma, what kind of trauma does the environmental crisis create?
 And is there a cure?
 How can we think of transformation without falling back it neoliberal parols that promote every “failure” as an opportunity for growth?
-Ultimately, how can the performing arts support us in navigating the complex challenge the environmental crises poses?
+Ultimately, how can the performing arts support us in navigating the complex challenge the environmental crises pose?
 The curators ask.

-On Wednesday 28 during the Interactive game with Grace Turtle Polifroni, Becoming Collective session they will explore and play with Control Wars, a game, and at the laboratory, offering a platform to its participants to examine and transcend systemic inertias engendering the present surface potentials for alternative realities from the imaginaries of emerging philosophical and theoretical discourse and worldviews.
+On Wednesday 28 during the Interactive game with Grace Turtle Polifroni, Becoming Collective session, they will explore and play with Control Wars, a game, and at the laboratory, offering a platform to its participants to examine and transcend systemic inertias engendering the present surface potentials for alternative realities from the imaginaries of emerging philosophical and theoretical discourse and worldviews.

-And finally, on Friday 30 first, Aldir Polymeris, Nina Willimann and Jose Cáceres Mardones will present their long-term project Wallmapu ex situ which deals with the history of Wallmapu in southern Chile.
-And after, in the panel Traumatic Landscapes: Podium & Open Discussion they will discuss the uneven relationship between climate change and colonial histories.
+And finally, on Friday 30 first, Aldir Polymeris, Nina Willimann and Jose Cáceres Mardones will present their long-term project, Wallmapu ex situ, which deals with the history of Wallmapu in southern Chile.
+And after, in the panel Traumatic Landscapes: Podium & Open Discussion, they will discuss the uneven relationship between climate change and colonial histories.